Nevenall/Shift-X/System/01 Basics.md

 ### Actions

-When you use {Acobatics}, you maneuver with dexterous flips and tumbles.
+When you use {Acrobatics}, you maneuver with dexterous flips and tumbles.

 *You might flip into a better position behind a thug.
-You could try to suprise a foe with a gymnastic maneuver (but {Fight} might be better)*
+You could try to surprise a foe with a gymnastic maneuver (but {Fight} might be better)*

 When you {Command}, you inspire others to follow.